“Why am I not happier?”

 The hardest part is often the very start, so I tried to make it as easy as 1-2-3:

-Step 2: I will respond to your inquiry and schedule a free phone/Skype consultation.
+Step 2: I will respond to your inquiry and schedule a free consultation: a meeting or a call.

 Step 3: We determine fit and, if it’s good, find a mutually convenient time to begin our work.